khushi-0807/One-Oath-Project/README.md

 - <strong> Form Fields:</strong>Includes essential form fields for Name, Email, Phone, and Message, facilitating easy communication between users and the website.
 - <strong>Data Integrity Validation:</strong>Robust validation mechanisms are implemented for each form field to ensure data integrity and enhance user experience.
 - <strong>Submit Button:</strong>Implements a submit button to seamlessly send form data, providing users with a straightforward means of interaction.
-- <strong> Google Sheets Integration:</strong> Utilizes Google Sheets API to seamlessly integrate form submissions with a Google Sheet for efficient data collection
+- <strong> Google Sheets Integration:</strong> Utilizes Google Sheets API to seamlessly integrate form submissions with a Google Sheet for efficient data collection.
-- <strong>Secure Data Transmission:</strong>Ensures secure handling of user data during transmission to maintain user privacy and data protection.
 - <strong>Creativity in Design:</strong>Encourages creativity in design by incorporating interactive animations or transitions to enhance user engagement.
-- <strong>Visual Cues for Form Validation:</strong>Provides visual cues for form validation, guiding users through the submission process and improving usability.
 - <strong>Responsive Design:</strong>Ensures responsive design for various screen sizes and devices, catering to a diverse user base and enhancing accessibility.
 - <strong>Thorough Documentation:</strong>Includes comprehensive documentation to guide developers through setup, customization, and integration processes, facilitating easy implementation and understanding.
 - <strong>Deployment on Netlify:</strong>Deployed on Netlify for seamless access and demonstration of the project, providing developers and users with a live environment to experience the dynamic contact page.